 • Nonpayment of fines or penalties if you’re sued after an accident

-The SR-22 requirement in Ohio typically lasts 3 years, although it can vary depending on the violation.
-You must maintain at least the minimum car insurance coverage required by Ohio laws during this period.
+The requirement to carry an SR-22 in Ohio usually lasts for a period of 3 years, which may vary based on the severity of the offense.
+During this period, you must carry at least the minimum car insurance required by Ohio law.

 Learn more about how to find out if you still need an SR-22